We claim spiritual progress rather than spiritual perfection.

 In the second part, how this spirituality is manifested in AA is explored.

 And finally, in the last section, key qualities of the spirituality of imperfection are explored.
 Some of these will not be unfamiliar to those who have spent time in the rooms of AA: gratitude, humility, tolerance and forgiveness.

 As is often said, AA is a spiritual program, not a religious one.
 There are no dogmas or absolutes.
 In AA “there are no absolutes but one: ‘I am not absolute,'” the authors write, quoting Bill W.

 Unlike religion, spirituality embraces the question and values the person who asks the question.

 And the spirituality of imperfection is not about the destination; it is about the path, the direction.

 I am reminded of a time I was talking to a Buddhist teacher and he said very enthusiastically, “Buddhism is only about pointing out the direction!”
 He waved and pointed, “There!” he said.
 “Downtown Toronto is that way!”

-The Spirituality of Imperfection is available online (Amazon, Chapters/Indigo…).
+The Spirituality of Imperfection, written by Ernie Kurtz and Katherine Ketcham is available on Amazon where it has 332 reviews!
 I got my copy at the Toronto Sunday Morning Men’s meeting.

 Keep coming back.